Remove Bundler from StdLib

 Having contributed to RubyGems over the past year, I support the decision by hsbt (Hiroshi SHIBATA) to add Bundler to trunk.
 Your issues will probably get resolved quicker with it included...

-Updated by vo.x (Vit Ondruch) 8 months ago
+Updated by vo.x (Vit Ondruch) about 1 year ago

 I am afraid that my issues won't be addressed as long as independent Bundler is not discontinued and this have not happened for past 10 years.
 If this was just announced, the two copies of Molinillo could be merged into one for start.
 The repositories could be rearranged to have more sense.
 The backward compatibility and extensions